 Note 3.7: Inventories

 Finished goods are valued at lower of cost and net realisable value.
 Cost includes direct materials, labour and proportionate manufacturing overheads based on normal operating capacity.
-Cost is ascertained on weighted average basis except for by products and scrap materials which are valued at net realizable value.
+Cost is determined on absorption costing basis at actual.

 The company's leases mainly comprises of Land and Buildings.
 The Company assesses whether a contract is, or contains, a lease at inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: